-Going travelling alone for the first-time can be a nerve-wracking experience for anyone but large numbers of people take the plunge and most end up having an experience to remember.
-Here are some tips for solo travellers to follow that should help your first backpacking experience also be a good one.
+Going travelling alone for the first-time can be a nerve-wracking experience for anyone but large numbers of people take the plunge and most end up having a positive experience.
+Here are our top tips for solo travellers to follow that should help make your first backpacking trip a good one.

 As backpacking tips go, this might sound fairly obvious but solo travel can be lonely and bus, plane and train journeys can be long and will certainly seem much longer if you don’t have anything to kill time with.
-You can get by easily enough without a mobile phone or laptop when your travelling but there’ll be times when you need something to keep you entertained.
-So ahead of that never-ending bus journey when you’re backpacking Myanmar or that long-haul flight across continents, don’t forget to charge your mp3 player!
+Most travellers take their mobile with them which will serve most of your audio entertainment needs.
+You may also want to take a spare battery or power port if you’re going to be doing night buses and long-distance planes/trains.

 3) Don’t be afraid to do things alone

-For starters as a solo traveller you will initially at least have little other choice.
-That said doing something like going to a bar alone can still be very daunting at first.
+That being said, doing something like going to a bar alone can still be very daunting at first.
 It’s much easier to stay in your hostel at night and just wander the streets by day but don’t fall into this trap.
-Get out there and experience things!
-If you’re scared, alcohol usually helps you pluck up some courage. 🙂
+There are many good solo travel tips for introverts and if all else fails, a bit of alcohol can often help you pluck up some courage!

 4) Try to meet locals as well as other travellers